Romy Gonzalez Player Props: White Sox vs. Yankees

-The Chicago White Sox, including Romy Gonzalez and his .600 slugging percentage in past 10 games, including five extra-base hits but no home run), battle starter Clarke Schmidt and the New York Yankees at Yankee Stadium, Tuesday at 7:05 PM ET.
+The Chicago White Sox, including Romy Gonzalez and his .567 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starter Randy Vasquez and the New York Yankees at Yankee Stadium, Wednesday at 7:05 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Tigers.
+In his last game he had a one-hit showing (1-for-3) against the Yankees.

 Romy Gonzalez Game Info & Props vs. the Yankees